What are good places for a photoshoot?

 We used the burnt remains of a forest as a backdrop, because the monotone blacks and greys of the charred trees complemented the black and white dress.
 The pops of green from the regrowth add life and color to offset potential monotony.

-Incidentally, this location was just off to camera left of the image at the top of the post, which leads me to my next point…
+Incidentally, this location was just off to camera left of the image at the top of the page, which leads me to my next point…

 5. Variety in one place